About The Foundation

 The Susan Ann Foundation was created by Scott Taylor to transform personal loss into lasting community impact.
 Before Scott was building businesses, he was laying concrete, learning from the ground up what it means to build something that endures.
 That same grounded, hands-on spirit shapes everything the Foundation does today.

 This foundation is personal.
 Scott and his daughter are both cardiac patients.
 His daughter is a heart surgery survivor and a pediatric oncology nurse who has dedicated her career to improving outcomes for children facing cancer.
 A close family member is a former cancer patient.
-These aren't statistics.
-They're the people sitting at the dinner table and they're the reason this foundation exists.
+These are not statistics.
+They are the people sitting at the dinner table, and they are the reason this foundation exists.

 Based in Grafton, Ohio and built with an eye toward expansion, The Susan Ann Foundation funds medical research, treatment, and community-based initiatives that improve health outcomes and strengthen families.
-The work is guided by a simple belief: success isn't measured by the size of a fortune.
-It's measured by the number of lives changed through it.
+The work is guided by a simple belief: success is not measured by the size of a fortune.
+It is measured by the number of lives changed through it.

 A raffle is currently underway.
 Every entry is a direct investment in medical research, community impact, and a foundation built to last.